 Penn Presbyterian Medical Center offers high-level, evidence-based practice provided by dedicated registered nurses, physicians and a multidisciplinary team.
 Nurse-to-patient ratios are excellent and a comprehensive orientation program, which includes Gateway to Critical Care for novice RN staff, provides individualized attention and mentoring.
 Penn Presbyterian's culture allows clinical staff to work closely together, sharing knowledge and skills.

 With state-of-the-art equipment and procedures, nurses have the opportunity to provide exceptional care to the patients within Pennsylvania Hospital's Critical Care Services department.
-The nursing staff was involved in every aspect of the planning and design of the units, through the shared governance practice model, resulting in units that maximize the ability of the nurse to care for patients with optimal safety and efficiency.
+The nursing staff is involved in every aspect of the planning and design of the units, through the shared governance practice model, resulting in units that maximize the ability of nurses to care for patients with optimal safety and efficiency.

-The critical care units include a combined medical/surgical ICU, neuro ICU and CCU (for medical cardiac and open-heart patients).
+The critical care units include a combined medical/surgical ICU, neuro ICU and cardiac care unit (for medical cardiac and open-heart patients).
 Practicing autonomously, nursing assessments and interventions truly affect patient outcomes.
 While involvement in patient care is intense, nurses feel good about the work they are doing, and the people they are helping.

 The Intermediate Critical Care Unit offers a wide range of clinical experiences that include providing care to patients immediately after a post-percutaneous transluminal coronary angioplasty.
 This area also provides care for patients undergoing bariatric surgery, a program that has been recognized by the American Society of Bariatric Surgeons as a Center of Excellence.
 Outcomes are exceptional and professional camaraderie is unsurpassed.